JaminMartin/pyet-mc/README.md

   - this is also a known issue.
 This boils down to the number of exponential calls.
 This is documented here: https://github.com/JaminMartin/pyet-mc/issues/2

 - pyet does not converge to a good fit
   -  This could be for a multitude of reasons.
 The most probable is either the tolerance for the fit or the fitting algorithm.
 Try decreasing your tolerance and trying some different methods.
 Global optimise will soon be available to help remedy the need for good initial guesses.
-The concentration specified for the interaction component may not be accurate, this along side the cross-relaxation parameter being coupled to all traces may cause an inability to converge.
+The concentration specified for the interaction component may not be accurate; this, alongside the cross-relaxation parameter being coupled to all traces, may cause an inability to converge.
 Try to fit with them uncoupled.

 # Referencing this project
 To reference this project, you can use the citation tool in the About info of this repository.
 Details can also be found in the .cff file in the source code.